sengirab/ngAutocomplete/README.md

 ### Note:

-<p>I have made all NgAutocompleteComponent and CompleterComponent public, so you could do a lot more than i'll show you<p>
+<p>I have made all NgAutocompleteComponent and CompleterComponent functions public, so you could do a lot more than i'll show you<p>
 <p>I've documented the functions of which i think their useful:<p>

 ### Usage